jsecurity101/jekyll-uno/_posts/2018-12-20-Kerberos-Enumeration-Detection.markdown

 ![Mic-Anal2](/images/anal2.png)

 I have been dealing with Splunk quite a bit lately, specifically with Olaf Hartong's Threat Hunting App.
 This next image shows the results that Splunk returned after the attack.
-What I enjoy about this alert is the amnount of information that comes with it.
+What I enjoy about this alert is the amount of information that comes with it.

 ![Splunk](/images/splunk.png)